 For Fall 2018 admissions, applications will be accepted between October 1st and April 1st.
 Complete applications received by February 23rd will be eligible for early admission decisions (notifications will be emailed by early April).
 Complete applications received by April 1st are eligible for priority admission (notification will be emailed by mid-May).
 Applications received after the priority admission deadline of April 1st will be reviewd on a space available basis.

 A new cohort of MPH students begins the program annually in the fall semester only.
-The priority deadline application consideration for Fall 2017 admissions is March 1, 2017.
-All applications submitted after March 1, 2017 will be reviewed on a space available basis until May 31st, 2017.
-Applicants must complete and submit separate application materials to the Division of Graduate Studies and the Health Education Department.
+Please take note of the early admission and the priority admission deadlines for this upcoming admissions cycle detailed above.
+All applications submitted after the priority deadline will be reviewed on a space available basis until the application period officially closes.
+Applicants must complete and submit application materials to the Division of Graduate Studies.
+In that same application portal, applicants are required to submit additional materials, specific to the MPH graduate program.
 To complete the required portions of the application process, proceed with the following steps:

 The following criteria describes ideal candidates for the SF State MPH Program:

 - WORK EXPERIENCE: A minimum of 3,700 total hours (equivalent to two years full-time work) of post-high school health-related work experience, paid or volunteer, part-time or full-time; applications strengthened by public health/health equity positions, particularly post-baccalaureate and leadership roles, and by additional years of public health/health equity work experience beyond the minimum required.

 - ACADEMIC EXCELLENCE: Evidence of academic excellence, as reflected in a grade point average of 3.0 or higher in a baccalaureate degree or in the last 60 attempted semester (90 quarter) units of higher education coursework, or a previously earned post-baccalaureate degree from a regionally accredited university.